Wherever you plan to go in the world you will need to work out how much money to take on your travels. Here is what to consider before your trip.

 This will not only give you a little breathing space while you are away but can also be used as an emergency fund.

 You could also save a lot of money by reviewing the way you spend overseas, this guide shows you how choosing the right account can help cut your costs abroad.

-You can get a part time job to help support yourself financially while abroad and still give yourself enough time to explore and enjoy the places you choose to visit.
+If you are away for a long period, a part-time job could help support you financially while abroad and still give your enough time to explore and enjoy the places you want to visit.